garfix/nli-go/doc/manual/system-developer/a-binding-processing-function.md

 # A binding-processing function

-The library contains many functions that have a relation set as input, together with a set of bindings and possibly a key cabinet.
+The library contains many functions that have a relation set as input, together with a set of bindings.

 The relation set is part of the query that needs answering and many be some levels deep in the processing flow.